Zeioth/heirline-components.nvim/README.md

 ## Roadmap
-* Ensure all components are agnostic → Let's ensure there are no external dependencies left.
 * Implement an aditional component for overseer.
 * On the compiler.nvim component (which we may rebrand, or copy as overseer component), try to remove the hotfix condition that prevents overseer from displaying a error on new buffers.
 They might have fixed that.